canonical/brand-store-documentation/create-ubuntu-core-image.rst

 ..
 ISSUE IN DOCUMENT:  https://docs.google.com/document/d/11z7iKogO7FDouJBfYgh9hROK41xDeaPy0ruS2_flyL0/edit?disco=AAAAxWHTvf4

 Update the "name" field in the ``snapcraft.yaml`` to "``{{CUSTOMER_STORE_PREFIX}}``-pc".
+Update the value of the ``MODEL_APIKEY`` environment variable in the snapcraft.yaml to the value generated during the Serial Vault setup above.
 Feel free to also adjust the "version", "summary" and "description" to be more meaningful in your context.

 Build the snap, using the model **API Key** generated during the Serial Vault setup above:

-..
-Following input works with or without --destructive-mode

 .. term::
-    :input: MODEL_APIKEY=<GENERATED-API-KEY> sudo snapcraft --destructive-mode
+    :input: sudo snapcraft

     ...
     Snapped {{CUSTOMER_STORE_PREFIX}}-pc_24-0.1_amd64.snap